"One thing I know/ This pain will go." --Suzanne Vega

 Ask the married when they spent the most on their clothes, and they'll tell you it was either when they got a new job or when they were dating.
 Looking good on the outside really can help you feel better on the inside.
 It's not so much the clothes as the confidence they help restore.

 I've been green & I've been blue.
-But in the end, I found someone who likes to go to the movies with me.
-He likes action films and violence, but he also appreciates a good comedy, suspense, foreign film, or drama.
-I don't think he cares much what I'm wearing, but he tells me I look nice every day.
+But in the end, maybe we just want someone who likes to go to the movies with us, someone who says you look nice every day.

 What have you worn to survive a break-up?